 On bad terms with the headmaster

 In 1909 Jaroslav Hašek wrote he story Obchodní akademie for Karikatury.
 Here head teacher "Jeřábek", in real life Jan Řežábek[1], is mercilessly pilloried and the piece was censored and was only printed the next year, in a revised version.
-Jeřábek was even assigned qualities that readers of The Good Soldier Švejk will recognise in Oberst Kraus.
+Jeřábek was even assigned qualities that readers of The Good Soldier Švejk will recognize in Oberst Kraus.
 In addition the academy is mentioned multiple times in Strana mírného pokroku v mezích zákona.

 Quote(s) from the novel